everx-labs/ever-sdk/README.md

 If you choose using JSON Interface please read this document [JSON Interface](docs/json_interface.md).
 Here you can find directions how to use `json_interface` and write your own binding.

-# Avoiding Soft Breaking Problems
+# How to avoid Soft Breaking Problems

 Soft Breaking is API changes that include only new optional fields in the existing structures.
 This changes are fully backward compatible for JSON Interface.